-If you recently moved to Canada, there is a good chance you will have to file a Canadian tax return.
-Specifically, you will have to file a return if any of the following apply:
+If you recently moved to Canada, you may need to file a Canadian tax return.
+You must file if:

 - You want to claim a refund